syeomans/mbed-cloud-lamp/README.md

-# The team:
+# The Team
 ### Team Cloud Lamp
 Members: Collin Moore, Samuel Yeomans, Sidharth Eleswarapu, Koh Hui Fang

-# The project
+# The Project
 ### Purpose
-Use a Raspberry Pi to periodically collect data from a free weather API online, then send the information to the MBED to display the animation corresponding to the current weather on an LED strip
+Use a Raspberry Pi to periodically collect data from a free weather API online, then send the information to the MBED to display an animation corresponding to the current weather on an LED strip.

 ### Parts list:
 - Raspberry Pi 3 Model B https://www.raspberrypi.org/products/raspberry-pi-3-model-b/